Embed This Data

 - 1.5% growth

 - FDI Inflow:

 The top individual income tax rate is 30 percent, and the top corporate tax rate is 25 percent.
-Other taxes include a value-added tax and a capital gains tax.
-The overall tax burden equals 26.9 percent of total domestic income.
-Government spending has amounted to 31.9 percent of total output (GDP) over the past three years, and budget deficits have averaged 3.1 percent of GDP.
-Public debt is equivalent to 61.8 percent of GDP.
+Other taxes include value-added and capital gains taxes.
+The overall tax burden equals 26.0 percent of total domestic income.
+Over the past three years, government spending has amounted to 32.4 percent of total output (GDP), and budget deficits have averaged 3.7 percent of GDP.
+Public debt is equivalent to 60.9 percent of GDP.

-Trade is moderately important to Uruguay’s economy; the value of exports and imports taken together equals 45 percent of GDP.
-The average applied tariff rate is 4.7 percent.
-The economy is relatively open to foreign investment, but state-owned enterprises distort the economy.
-Although the financial sector continues to evolve, capital markets are underdeveloped and concentrated in government debt.
+Trade is moderately important to Uruguay’s economy; the combined value of exports and imports equals 42 percent of GDP.
+The average applied tariff rate is 4.8 percent.
+Nontariff barriers impede some trade.
+Government policies do not significantly interfere with foreign investment.
+The financial sector is evolving, but capital markets are underdeveloped and consist mostly of government debt.
 The state continues to influence the allocation of credit.